joaofreires/FreshMint-Store/README.md

 const [useStore, setState] = preactCreateStore(initialState, options);
 ```

-The `preactCreateStore` is simplification for the following code: If you are
+`preactCreateStore` is a simplification of the following code.
+If you are using
-using other library than preact, it can be useful to integrate.
+a library other than Preact, it can be useful to integrate this functionality.

 ```tsx
 import { useSyncExternalStore } from "preact/compat";